Take Sugar Out Without Torture

 This is another question I get asked a lot!
 Well, when I decided to take out sugar, I also decided to eat mostly Paleo, as from past experience, I know that works well on my body.
 I don’t necessarily follow specific *diets*, but I have tried a variety of different ways of eating on my body.

 *One thing that I did drink daily was Shakeology.
 It’s not necessarily Paleo and does have some natural sugar in it.
 However, before you flip out and tell me that’s *cheating*, remember, I created my own WHY and my own rules for my journey.
 I’ve been drinking Shakeology daily for over 4 years, so I wasn’t about to take it out for this change, when I know how much it’s benefited my own personal health.
 (I drink the chocolate vegan and/or tropical strawberry vegan.
-It also helps with my cravings, too.)
+It also helps with my cravings and has a lot of amazing superfoods and probiotics which help with cravings, too.)

 On a daily basis, I would eat (this is not exact, but gives you an idea):

-Breakfast: Vegan Shakeology with frozen figs, organic spinach, MCT Oil and Collagen
+Breakfast: Vegan Shakeology with water, frozen figs, organic spinach, MCT Oil and Collagen

 Lunch: Animal Protein, cooked or raw veggies, and a sweet potato with coconut oil (or avocado).